 Hope you are having great weather where you are to enjoy the beautiful outdoors!
 What are some projects you plan on doing this spring?
 Let me know below!

-Want to save this project for later?
+Want to save this DIY outdoor side table for later?
 I would LOVE for you to pin it!